HomeArticlesHow ToWrite a robots.txt File

 Crawl-delay: 5

 This asks Bing to wait 5 seconds between requests.
-Google does not respect this directive — manage Googlebot's crawl rate in Search Console under Settings → Crawl stats → Open Crawl Rate Settings.
+Google doesn't respect this directive at all; manage Googlebot's crawl rate in Search Console under Settings, then Crawl stats, then Open Crawl Rate Settings.

 The authoritative reference for Googlebot's interpretation is the Google Robots.txt specification, which extends the original 1994 protocol with wildcard support.
-For Bing, see the Bing Webmaster Guidelines.
+For Bing, check the Bing Webmaster Guidelines.

 Frequently Asked Questions